Research Article, J Phys Res Appl Vol: 1 Issue: 1

 Considering equation (15) and equation (16), it appears that lossy LH TL has the same propagation constant as a lossless LH TL and the same attenuation factor as that of the classical RH TL [7].
 Similarly, for CRLH TL lossy and loss less CRLH TL, including LH and RH contributions.
 On the other hand, the presence of the resistors in LH TL reduces the group velocity over a bandwidth and cancels out the real part of the characteristic impedance at the transition frequency.

-Of equation (17) this relation, arise the different properties of LH TL, namely the characteristic impedance, phase and group velocities etc. As expected from Equation (17), when ω→0, equation and whenequation
+Of equation (17) this relation, arise the different properties of LH TL, namely the characteristic impedance, phase and group velocities etc. As expected from Equation (17), when ω→0, and when

 If lossless LH TL is considered as a cascade of networks with two identical ports, the voltages and currents can be connected on either side of the N-th unit cells by means of the matrix.
 However, the LH TL will be considered as a quadruple and the matrix obtained is that of equation (7).
 Through numerical simulations, the relationship between the propagation factor and the frequency for the different values of N units for lossless LH TL are illustrated.